 Just by using some hashtags on Instagram or Twitter, we can find somebody else who might be interested in our pictures and opinions.
 If they agree, we just have to start talking through direct messages and chats, giving us every possible way to communicate with someone who might happen to live on the other side of the planet.

-Sharing the same interests with someone that lives far away from us, might be the perfect excuse to start traveling, practising a new language or maybe even starting to learn something new.
+Sharing the same interests with someone that lives far away from us, might be the perfect excuse to start travelling, practising a new language or maybe even starting to learn something new.

 1 in 3 teenagers today meet an online friend in real life.
 Friendships and relationships in the digital age are now a lot easier than they were when the internet did not exist when people had to write letters and wait for a whole month before they got one in return.
 Today, more than 55% of friendships start online and can become incredibly important.